GodderE2D/reindeer-web/docs/introduction/faq.md

 ### How can I reset Reindeer?

-~~Kick the bot and re-invite it. **Be careful, this will reset all settings, **reports, and trackers**!**~~

-This doesn't work right now.
-Please DM `thee2d` if you wish to reset your server's data.

-### Reindeer was accidentally kicked and all of my server's data have been lost!

-Unfortunately, this is permanent.
-Reindeer deletes all data associated with the server if it leaves the server.
-This is to comply with Discord's developer terms.
+Use the `/config reset` command to reset all data associated with the server, including existing reports.

 ## Philosophy & Features